wyvern8/akamai-nginx/README.md

 - the 'process' function should return the lua script to be added to the akamai.lua conf to simulate the akamai behavior in nginx.

 ## Unit tests
-Please ensure that curresponding unit tests are created in:
+Please ensure that corresponding unit tests are created in:
 ```
 test/criteria
 test/behaviors